Allegheny-Computer-Science-102-F2018/cs102f2018-lab05-starter-comp-group-2/writing/ideas.md

 ### Idea 1
 1) Explain your idea for a class project.

-A study of the usefulness of web scrapers in data accumulation.
+A study of the use of web scrapers in data accumulation.

 2) How is the idea connected to computer science?